tjyuyao/ice-learn/docs/documents/llutil.argparser.md

 as_list(maybe_element)
 ```

-Helper function: regularize input into list of element.
+helps to regularize input into list of element.

 No matter what is input, will output a list for your iteration.